jstrieb/github-stats/README.md

 Generate visualizations of GitHub user and repository statistics using GitHub Actions.

+This project is currently unfinished.

 ## Background

 When someone views a profile on GitHub, it is often because they are curious about a user's open source projects and contributions.
-Unfortunately, that user's stars, forks, and pinned repositories to not necessarily reflect the contributions they make to private repositories.
+Unfortunately, that user's stars, forks, and pinned repositories do not necessarily reflect the contributions they make to private repositories.
 The data likewise does not present a complete picture of the user's total contributions beyond the current year.